Economic Indicators: Why Are They Important?

 So, what are the leading indicators?

-This trio is not inclusive of the leading indicators, it’s just representative of them.
+This trio is not all of the economic indicators.

 There are also lagging indicators and coincident indicators.